 In the Brachytherapy Suite, your radiation therapist will check the position of the applicator using x-ray images.
 Once they know the applicator is in a good position, your radiation therapist will connect the applicator to the machine that holds the radiation source.

 Once everything is ready, your radiation therapist will leave the room while you receive your treatment.
 The room has a video camera, microphone, and speaker so your radiation therapist can see, hear, and talk to you at all times.

 During your treatment, the radiation source will move from the machine into the applicator.
 You won’t feel any pain or discomfort during your treatment.
 You won’t see or feel the radiation.
 You may hear a clicking sound from the machine.

 Your treatment will take about 10 to 20 minutes.

 After your treatment is done, the radiation source will move back into the machine.
 Your radiation therapist will come into the room and disconnect the applicator from the machine.

 Right after your second and fourth treatments (the treatments you’re awake for), your nurse will give you medication to make you relaxed and sleepy.
 Once you’re relaxed, the applicator and Foley catheter will be removed and you’ll be brought back to your hospital room.

 After the applicator is removed, you may feel some cramping in your uterus and pressure in your vaginal area.
 These feelings usually go away over a couple of hours.
 Ask your nurse for pain medication if you’re uncomfortable.

-You will be discharged from the hospital the same day.
+You’ll be discharged from the hospital the same day.